input-output-hk/devx/README.md

    }
 }
 ```
 This configuration will work immediately in GitHub CodeSpace!
-For local VSCode DevContainer, you need Docker and the VSCode extension https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers.
-For guidance on this, you can follow the official Microsoft tutorial at https://code.visualstudio.com/docs/devcontainers/tutorial.
+For local VSCode DevContainer, you need Docker and the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+For guidance on this, you can follow the [Microsoft tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial).

+It's also advise to enable GitHub CodeSpace prebuilds in your repository settings, follow the instructions provided in the [GitHub documentation](https://docs.github.com/en/codespaces/prebuilding-your-codespaces/configuring-prebuilds).
+This will significantly enhance your development experience by reducing the setup time when opening a new CodeSpace.

 List of images available: `ghc8107-iog`, `ghc962-iog`, `ghc8107-js-iog`, `ghc962-js-iog`, `ghc8107-windows-iog`, `ghc962-windows-iog`